 Newberry National Volcanic Monument is operated by the U.S. Forest Service (interestingly, one of 11 national monuments not operated by the National Park Service).
 National park passes work here as well, and there is even a Junior Forest Ranger program in which your kids can participate.

 The must-do hike at Newberry is Big Obsidian Flow, a loop of less than a mile through enormous obsidian eruptions.
 You feel like you are hiking the surface of the moon going through it.
-There’s some elevation change at the beginning to climb up into the flow, but our 4.5 year old son was able to hike every bit of this trail himself.
+There’s some elevation change at the beginning to climb up into the flow, but our son who was 4.5 years old at the time of our trip was able to hike every bit of this trail himself.

 Also do not miss Paulina Falls.
 There’s an overlook at the top that requires almost no hiking, but I’d recommend the quarter mile trail to the bottom for some amazing views of this double waterfall.